3.1 Introducing the TCP/IP protocols

 The TCP protocol is responsible for ensuring data can be sent reliably over the internet.
 It works through a number of software ports that act to keep data separate on the same computer – so it is possible to browse a web page, collect email and listen to streaming music at the same time.

 To understand how TCP works you need to know something about ports.
 A port can mean different things depending on the context.
 A port can be a physical connection on a device such as the USB port into which you plug your printer or flash drive.
-Here, it means a number which indicates how data is handled when it reaches its destination.
+But for TCP, it means a number which indicates how data is handled when it reaches its destination.
 Many ports represent specific protocols such as port 80 representing the well-known port of HTTP.

 Common TCP ports include the following: